-Ask any French person on where to find the best croque-monsieur and their answer is always at home.
-This quite simple (and quintessentially French) hot sandwich isn’t too hard to prepare and everyone has their own secret ingredients to satisfy their own tastes.
+Ask any French person where to find the best croque-monsieur and their answer is always at home.
+This quite simple (and quintessentially French) sandwich isn’t too hard to prepare and everyone has their own secret ingredients to satisfy their personal tastes.
 However, it can be so lovely to spoil yourself and eat lunch outside, en terrasse, munching on a croque-monsieur (or madame, if you insist).
-For visitors to the city, very few of whom will have a kitchen to work with (who wants to cook on vacation anyway?), we’ve compiled a few of Paris’s yummiest locations featuring this sandwich of gooey gruyère, ham and béchamel sauce layered between slices of the city’s crunchiest bread.
+For visitors of the city, very few of whom will have a kitchen to work with (who wants to cook on vacation anyway?), we’ve compiled a few of Paris’s yummiest locations featuring this sandwich of gooey gruyère, ham and béchamel sauce layered between slices of the city’s crunchiest bread.

 The recipe at this neighborhood bistro is simple and hearty.
 But simple excellence is often the hardest to achieve.
 We suspect that the bistro butters their bread and adds a secret ingredient to the béchamel because their croques are to die for.
-Plus, to make you feel better about all the carbs you’re eating, there a lovely frisée salad served on the side. — 31-33 Rue Juliette Dodu, 75010
+Plus, to make you feel better about all the carbs you’re eating, there is a lovely frisée salad served on the side. — 31-33 Rue Juliette Dodu, 75010

 This is an American-sized croque-monsieur destination with an enormous one-slice sandwich.
 Usually, croque-monsieurs are made with two slices of bread, but Le Petit Cler is famous for serving one long piece of bread.
 In case you don’t believe us, just look up the restaurant on Instagram and you’ll see that most of their images are of their single-slice sandwiches (try not to drool). — 29 Rue Cler, 75005